Property Law Reform Panel

 - Building/construction (including seismic, weathertightness etc issues)

-- Resource management, local government, property development, subdivision, and the like.
+- Resource management, local government, property development, subdivision, etc

 Download the PLS Law Reform Panel’s terms of reference.

-Download an overview of the Property Law Section’s law reform work.
+Download an overview of the Property Law Section’s recent law reform work.